forestgrape/coronavirus/spread_analyses.md

 ### Schools and Children
+A recommended review is [COVID-19 Transmission and Children: The Child Is Not to Blame](#leeraszka) by B. Lee and W. Raszka.

 * [Dattner et al](#summary-dattner) observed that children are relative to adults
   * less susceptible 45% [40%, 55%])
   * somewhat less infectious 85% [65%, 110%])
 * [Vlachos, Hertegard and Svaleryd](#summary-vlachossvaleryd) found that parents children in the 9th school year (open schools)had about the same incidence rate for Covid-19 as parents children in the 10th school year (closed school).
 If adjusted for factors such as age and occupation the risk was about 15% higher for being diagnosed with Covid-19 when the child went to open schools. // Comment: this indicate that other factors are more important than whether the children go to school.
 * Large high school outbreak in Israel shortly after reopening of the schools.
-The outbreak was probably due to aerosol super-spreading from teacher(s) which was enable by use air-conditioning [Summary Stein-Zamir](#summary-stein-zamir).
+The outbreak was probably due to aerosol super-spreading from teacher(s) which was enable by densely populated rooms and the permanent use of air-conditioning [Summary Stein-Zamir](#summary-stein-zamir).
+* [Ehrhardt et al](#summary-ehrhardtbrockmann) observed in Baden-Wuertenberg between 19 May to 28 July:
+  * 6 of 137 likely infectious pupils actually infected other a total of 11 other pupils (an R value contribution of below .1)
+  * 3% of infections of children (0-19 year) could be traced back to schools.
+Where as 41% to families and 8% to festivals/events.